daisygao/OnlineJudge/leetcode/README.md

 Permutations II: next permutation problem

-Plus One: easy find the last 9 seq
+Plus One: know where to stop

 Populating Next Right Pointers in Each Node: easy